 The hope of IMBY is to help foster the next generation of stewards and to create opportunities for unacknowledged communities in the NPS.
 This includes communities of color, communities with disabilities, LGBTQ+ communities, youth, and other groups that have and are experiencing systemic oppression.
 Individuals have existing strengths, resources, and capabilities that have yet to be untapped; IMBY is here to provide resources and create space that empowers individuals to lead change and be decision-makers.
 IMBY recognizes that individuals are intersectional and that barriers to access public lands vary.
 IMBY was created by youth, for youth to not only address such barriers but to actively invite voices to share ideas and stories that can create a sense of belonging for all in our public lands.

 “We cannot save the planet without uplifting the voices of its people — especially those most often unheard.”

 - To create a sustainable and meaningful youth-driven program that engages the next generation of leaders for the NPS and the youths’ communities.

-- To support the park’s mission and goals which include engaging diverse and underserved populations, leveraging the park’s urban location, and being an active community partner.
+- To support the park’s mission and goals which include engaging untapped populations, leveraging the park’s city location, and being an active community partner.

 - To engage and empower youth in mutual, ongoing learning with the NPS to create culturally-responsive contributions resulting in a network of National Park Service ambassadors equipped with knowledge, skills, and connections to be leaders within their communities.

-- To increase park capacity and diversify park staff and volunteer demographics.
+- To increase park capacity and diversify park staff and volunteer demographics — representation matters!

 - To cultivate a sense of belonging and empower youth to engage with our communities and reach new audiences by sharing their stories and challenging the traditional narratives of national parks.